GENERAL TRACK RULES

 3.7 Harassment or unsportsmanlike actions or words directed toward Anyone harassing any Track Official, Scorer, Security Officer, Track Management, Race Director, or Track Owner will not be tolerated.
 Any physical contact with a Track Official, Scorer, Security Officer, Track Management, Race Director, or Track Owner will not be tolerated.
 This includes resistance to an official’s efforts to stop arguments or fighting.
 Appropriate penalties will be decided and enforced by management.

-3.8 Unsportsmanlike or rough driving will result in disqualification of driver and/or car for the night, forfeiting all points and winnings for that night.
+3.8 Unsportsmanlike or rough driving will result in disqualification for that race, forfeiting all points and winnings for that raace.
 Further penalty may be issued at Race Director's discretion.

 3.9 No weapons are allowed on RIS property.
 Anyone in possession of a weapon shall be Subject to a fine, loss of weapon and arrest.